Chapter 5: Choosing Your Lens

 - Generate testable hypotheses from theoretical principles

-Each of these theoretical lenses focuses attention on different mechanisms.
+Each theoretical lens focuses attention on different mechanisms.
 Catharsis emphasizes emotional release.
 Social identity emphasizes group membership and cultural meaning.
 Uses and gratifications emphasizes active audience choice.
-The same empirical pattern—the correlation between negative lyrics and chart success—generates different explanations depending on which lens you choose.
+The same empirical pattern generates different explanations depending on which lens you choose.

 Theory Is Not Speculation